What is Data Blending?

 Enterprises get their data from a variety of sources, and users may want to temporarily bring together different datasets to compare data relationships or answer a specific question.

 Data blending tools let them “mash up” data from spreadsheets, web analytics, business systems, and cloud applications, among others.

 What is Data Blending Good For?

 Data blending tools can give non-technical users rapid results in areas like sales, marketing or finance.
-For example, users in a marketing department might blend data from a CRM system and a spreadsheet with product profitability information.
-They could then quickly see which products not only make the most money, but also attract the most customer purchasing interest.
+For example, users in the marketing department might blend data from a CRM system and a spreadsheet with product profitability information.
+They could then quickly see which products not only make the most money but also attract the most customer purchasing interest.